Q: What is Metro United Way’s service area?

 Q: Why should I give to Metro United Way rather than to a single agency directly?

 A: Metro United Way makes sure your money goes where it’s needed most.
-We offer donors the opportunity to support the entire community and maximize their giving.
+We offer donors the opportunity to support the entire community and maximize their giving – often by matches from generous companies and individuals in our community that aren’t available elsewhere.
 By giving to Metro United Way, you give us the power to attack the most pressing needs in the region, based on research, to create lasting changes.
 Knowing where the most pressing needs are is a strength of Metro United Way.
-Donors who give to Metro United Way know that they are supporting work that will strengthen their entire community.
 Another advantage of investing in Metro United Way is the assurance that there is diligent monitoring to ensure your dollars are making the greatest impact.

 Q: What if I already give to other organizations?

-A: There are many organizations that we as individuals support: our schools, churches, environmental organizations, or personal charities of choice.
-At Metro United Way, we respect those commitments and ask you that you extend your charitable giving by investing in our work to strengthen the foundation of our community through education, financial independence, and health.
+A: There are many wonderful organizations that we as individuals support: our schools, churches, environmental organizations, or personal charities of choice.
+At Metro United Way, we respect those commitments and ask you that you extend your charitable giving by investing in our work to strengthen the foundation of our community through education, economic mobility, and health.

 Q: How can I be sure my gift is spent wisely?